jackd248/typo3-heatmap/Documentation/DataProviders.md

 Create a custom data providers for the Heatmap Widget to visualize your own data sources.

+> [!tip]
+> The heatmap widget can e.g. be used to visualize visitor analytics like [Matomo](https://matomo.org/) page views or any other data source that provides date-based counts.

 - [Data Format](#data-format)
 - [Implementation](#implementation)
   - [1.
 Data Provider Class](#1-data-provider-class)